dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.27/_index.md

 ### CACTWO-5413 (Important)

-**Allow 3M CRS to stay open past timeout**
+**Allow Solventum CRS to stay open past timeout**

-For sites with the 3M CRS encoder, the timeout will now be advanced by 4 hours when using 3M CRS as the encoder.
-If 3M is open, the timeout will be held for 4 hours before activating.
+For sites with the Solventum CRS encoder, the timeout will now be advanced by 4 hours when using Solventum CRS as the encoder.
+If Solventum is open, the timeout will be held for 4 hours before activating.
-For 3M CRS users only
+For Solventum CRS users only

 ### CACTWO-5414 (Enhancement)